Karzzzz: Reception

 Taran Adarsh of Bollywood Hungama gave Karzzzz 4 stars out of 5 claiming it to be a "Mass entertainer" and further saying that "Karzzzz is rich in entertainment.
 Himesh's tremendous popularity amongst masses, its chartbusting musical score and the fact that it's a remake of a much-loved film will only lure masses in hordes.
 Besides, it's an open ground for Karzzzz at the ticket window, what with the euphoria of all past releases having dried up.
 At the box-office, the film should fetch a thunderous start and in due course, should be amongst the biggest achievers of the year in terms of business, Critics praised Urimilla performance in the film ."
 Rajeev Masand of CNN-IBN gave the film one star and said "It's a lazy rip-off where everything from characters to dialogues has been more-or-less duplicated, the only changes being superficial ones which grate rather than update."
+IndiaTimes gave 3 out of 5 stars and labelled it as a 'paisa vasool' film.

 Soundtrack

 Himesh Reshammiya composed the film's music while Sameer penned the lyrics.
 The song "Ek Haseena Thi" is taken from the original movie of 1980, Karz, whose music was by Laxmikant Pyarelal.
 According to the Indian trade website Box Office India, with around 1,300,000 units sold, this film's soundtrack album was the year's eleventh highest-selling.

+All tracks one through nine were remixed and mixed by DJ Akbar Sami.